vsandoria/php-cf-build/README.md

   - supports the latest versions of Apache HTTPD 2.4 and Nginx 1.5, 1.6 & 1.7
   - supports the latest versions of PHP 5.4 and 5.5
-  - supports a large set of PHP extensions, including amqp, apc, bz2, curl, dba, gd, gettext, gmp, igbinary, imap, ldap, mcrypt, memcache, memcached, mongo, msgpack, openssl, pdo_pgsql, pgsql, phalcon, pspell, redis, snmp, xdebug and zlib
+  - supports a large set of PHP extensions, including amqp, apc, bz2, curl, dba, gd, gettext, gmp, igbinary, imap, intl, ldap, mcrypt, memcache, memcached, mongo, msgpack, opcache, openssl, pdo_pgsql, pgsql, phalcon, pspell, redis, snmp, xdebug and zlib
   - allows installing PHP runtime of choice: php cli, php cgi or php-fpm
   - versions of HTTPD, Nginx and PHP are automatically upgraded to the latest release just by re-staging an application
   - allows for application developers to control which PHP extensions are installed
   - allows for application developers to custom configure HTTPD, Nginx or PHP
   - supports running stand alone PHP scripts
+  - supports running applications that use [Composer]
   - download location is configurable, allowing users to host binaries on the same network (i.e. run without an Internet connection)
+  - supports running in ["offline" mode] where binaries are bundled with the build pack
   - supports an extension mechanism that allows the build pack to provided additional functionality
   - allows for application developers to provide custom extensions
   - support NewRelic through an extension